UR2PhD-Program-UTA/ur2phd-uta-call/undergrads.md

 - Commit to work on a research project through Fall 2025
 - Enroll in a virtual course (choose one):
-  - Tuesdays 7–9PM CT
+  - SESSION A: Tuesdays 7–9PM CT
-  - Wednesdays 6–8PM CT
+  - SESSION B: Wednesdays 6–8PM CT
 - Course runs from **September 23 – December 7, 2025**
 - Must have **no more than 2 unexcused absences**, complete all assignments, pass course (70+)
+- Note: The course does not count towards UTA credit or your GPA; it is adminstered by the CRA organization.

 ## Compensation